10 Things You Can Do to Save the Rainforest

 5. Reduce Your Carbon Footprint

 To stem the climate crisis, action is needed at all levels of society to reduce carbon emissions and promote low-carbon development.
 While the task seems daunting, there are many things you as an individual can do to reduce your carbon footprint: Drive less, take public transportation, turn down your thermostat (even a couple of degrees makes a big difference!), avoid fast fashion, and avoid unnecessary air travel.
 Start by calculating your carbon footprint, and consider where you can minimize it.
 Whatever you cannot reduce, you can mitigate by supporting projects that keep forests standing.
 Rainforests are extremely efficient at storing carbon, and keeping forests intact is a crucial way to address the climate crisis.

 6. Email Your Preferred News Outlet

 News outlets help determine what issues are top-of-mind for their readers.
 By focusing on one topic or another, they drive public discourse and inspire the public to take action.
 You can encourage your preferred media outlet to cover rainforest news by emailing the editor.
-Ask your friends and family to do the same; the more editors hear that rainforest protection, indigenous peoples’ rights, and the climate crisis are important to their readers, the more likely they are to write about it in their publications and spread the word to a larger audience!
+Encourage your loved ones to join you in advocating for the protection of rainforests, indigenous rights, and the climate crisis.
+When editors know that these issues are significant to their readers, they are more likely to cover them in their articles and reach a broader audience.